Your sales funnel – also known as your revenue funnel or sales process – leads prospective customers through their buying journey.

 - Minimizing the number of form fields

-- Lesser number of steps for completing a purchase
+- Minimizing the number of steps for completing a purchase

-- One-click options for sign-in and sign up
+- Optimize one-click options for sign-in and sign up

 Steps in Netflix’s sales funnel